Meizhou Guangdong, China Travel Guide

 Acquire a local tourist map from your hotel or information center for easy navigation.

-A few basic Mandarin phrases will enhance your interactions with locals.
+A few basic Mandarin phrases will enhance your engagement with local people.